Pokémon World Championships: History

 On March 31, 2020, Play!
 Pokémon cancelled the 2020 Pokémon World Championships and suspended its 2020 season due to health concerns over the COVID-19 pandemic.
 This came after earlier announcements in March which saw the cancellation of the 2020 European International Championships and part of its season between March and June 2020.
 On February 9, 2021, it was announced that the 2021 Pokémon World Championships would postponed till 2022 for the same reasons.

 In early January 2022, it was confirmed that Pokémon Unite would be played at the World Championships, making it the newest MOBA game to have an official esports tournament, after League of Legends.

-In May 2022, after six seasons, Play!
+In May 2022, after six seasons of competitions, Play!
 Pokémon announced the end of the Pokkén Tournament Championship Series after the 2022 season.

 At the 2022 edition of the event, it was announced that the 2023 World Championships will take place in Yokohama, Japan (the basis of Vermilion City in the Kanto region).
-When the 2023 event takes place, it will be the first time that the World Championships visits the franchise's country of origin, as well as the first World Championships to take place in Asia.
+When the 2023 event took place, it was the first World Championships to visit the franchise's country of origin and take place in Asia.

+At the end of the 2023 event, The Pokémon Company announced that the Pokémon World Championships would return to Hawaii for the first time since the previous World Championships in the state was held back in 2012.
+The 2025 event was held in Anaheim, California and was the first edition of the tournament to have Championship Sunday held at an arena.

 World Championship locations

+Despite Pokémon being a Japanese product, only one World Championship (2023) was held in Japan.
+17 of the 19 remaining events were held in the United States.